December 8, 2021

 Genes Associated With Colitis Genetic

 Experts have looked at several genetic changes that may be involved in ulcerative colitis.
 While they still don’t know how these genetic changes might result in UC, they have a few theories.
 Other genes linked to ulcerative colitis affect T cells.
 These T cells work with the immune system to identify bacteria and other foreign intruders and attack them.
-Some genetic makeups may cause T cells to either wrongly attack the bacteria that usually live in your intestine or are too aggressive to the response of toxins or pathogens passing through the colon.
-And the response of this immune system may contribute to developing ulcerative colitis.

 A study from 2012 discovered more than seventy susceptibility genes for Inflammatory Bowel Disease (IBD).
 These genes have already been linked to other immune disorders such as ankylosing spondylitis and psoriasis.

 IL23 (Interleukin 23) gene was initially discovered as a CD susceptibility, but it has now been confirmed in ulcerative colitis.
 Similarly, other members of the IL23 signaling pathway, including STAT3, JAK2, and IL12B, have consequently been linked to CD40 and then ulcerative colitis, suggesting that defective IL23 signaling poses a risk to Inflammatory bowel disease as a whole.
 ECM1 (Extracellular Matrix Protein 1) was indicated in a study as a key event and an active contributor behind intestinal inflammation in IBD.
-The study shows that the participation of adhesion molecules plays a significant role in the adherence of macrophages and lymphocytes to endothelial cells supporting chronic inflammation in patients with UC.

-Environmental Risk Factors
+Other Risk Factors for UC

 While genes play a significant role in the development of ulcerative colitis, they are just a part of the puzzle.
 Many people who develop ulcerative colitis have no family history.
 Environmental factors are likely important to UC development, and more environmental factors also trigger the condition.